Willie169/Android-Non-Root/README.md

 - Pinch to zoom in or out.
 - Long press to Copy, Paste, Select URL, Share transcript, Autofill password, Reset, Kill process, Style, Keep screen on, Help, Settings, or Report Issue.
 - Pull out the left menu to open **Termux Settings**, start another **NEW SESSION**, or launch **KEYBOARD**.
-- Read the tutorial about it in [Termux Graphical Environment with VNC Server, and Fluxbox or Openbox Windows Manager, or XFCE, LXQt, or MATE Desktop Environment](#termux-graphical-environment-with-vnc-server-and-fluxbox-or-openbox-windows-manager-or-xfce-lxqt-or-mate-desktop-environment).
 ### Package Management
 #### pkg
 pkg is a tool for managing apt packages.\